freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

     </trigger>

 In an automation you bind a trigger to one or more commands.
-In this case the automation is "**WHEN Livingroom Light turns on THEN Say electric device status**".
+In this case the automation is ``WHEN Livingroom Light turns on THEN Say electric device status``.

 The command ``Say electric device status`` is shipped with the text to speech plugin (http://freedomotic.com/content/plugins/text-speech) and